Disability Policy

 VI.
 Grievance Procedure

 Individuals have the right to file a grievance when they believe the Court and its employees have not complied with the provisions of this policy or the request for accommodations procedure.
-The grievance shall be filed within seven (7) days afterthe person filing the complaint becomes aware of the action or inaction.
+The grievance shall be filed within fifteen (15) business days afterthe person filing the complaint becomes aware of the action or inaction.
 A complaint shall be in writing, using the Court's grievance form, attached as Exhibit C. The grievance shall contain the name and address of the person filing the complaint, and briefly describe the alleged violation.
 The complaint may be mailed or e-mailed to the attention of the Presiding Judge of the county.
-Within seven (7) days after receipt of a grievance, the Presiding judge or a designee may meet with the grievant, either in person or by telephone, to discuss the complaint and possible resolutions, if the Presiding Judge or designee determines such a meeting would be helpful to a determination.
-Within seven (7) days after the meeting, or within fourteen (14) days after receipt of the complaint if there is no meeting, the CDC shall respond in writing, and, where appropriate, in a format accessible to the grievant.
-If the response by the Presiding Judge does not resolve the issue to thesatisfaction of the grievant, the grievant may within seven (7) days of the date of the Presiding Judge's written response, appeal the decision to the Chief Judge of the Sixth Judicial Circuit, c/o the Administrative Assistant, at the mail or e-mail address provided.
-Any appeal shall be in writing within fourteen (14) days after receipt of the appeal, the Chief Judge will respond in writing to the grievant with a final resolution of the grievance or complaint.
+Within ten (10) business days after receipt of a grievance, the Presiding judge or a designee may meet with the grievant, either in person or by telephone, to discuss the complaint and possible resolutions, if the Presiding Judge or designee determines such a meeting would be helpful to a determination.
+Within ten (10) business days after the meeting, or within twenty (20) business days after receipt of the complaint if there is no meeting, the CDC shall respond in writing, and, where appropriate, in a format accessible to the grievant.
+If the response by the Presiding Judge does not resolve the issue to thesatisfaction of the grievant, the grievant may within fifteen (15) business days of the date of the Presiding Judge's written response, appeal the decision to the Chief Judge of the Sixth Judicial Circuit, c/o the Administrative Assistant, at the mail or e-mail address provided.
+Any appeal shall be in writing within twenty (20) business days after receipt of the appeal, the Chief Judge will respond in writing to the grievant with a final resolution of the grievance or complaint.
 Effective immediately.